 The School of Computer Science is regarded as one of the best places in the world to get a graduate degree in computer science.
 SCS offers a wide range of professional and academic Master's programs, a number of Ph.D. programs, and several interdisciplinary tracks.
 Admissions and requirements vary by program, but common to all programs is a emphasis on research and real-world applications of cutting-edge technology.
 SCS also offers a Fifth Year Master's Program for some tracks, which allows CMU undergraduates the opportunity to obtain a Master's degree with only one additional year of study.

 Carnegie Mellon University's School of Computer Science is a great place for computer science students to hone their skills and develop their passions into life-long careers.
 From interactive classes with distinguished professors to being a hub of innovative research, Carnegie Mellon has a lot to offer.
 Juni Learning shares CMU's focus on project-based learning, creativity, and innovation, as exemplified by the instructors at Juni Learning who are also students at Carnegie Mellon University!

-Ananya Rao is studying Computer Science at Carnegie Mellon University, and she is an instructor at Juni Learning.
+Ananya Rao is studying Computer Science at Carnegie Mellon University in Pittsburgh, PA, and she is an instructor at Juni Learning.
 She is a biorobotics researcher at CMU, and she is pursuing an additional major in Robotics.
 She was previously a Digital Technology Intern at GE Transportation and an Assistant Teacher at the National Academy For Learning in Bengaluru, India.
 Ananya also enjoys dancing, building robots, and writing stories.